buhrmi/buhrmi/README.md

 ### Current projects

 - **[Shitcoin Swap](https://www.shitcoinswap.com)**<br>
-  The open-source crypto investment platform created by and for the Shitcoin Society
+  The open-source crypto investment platform.
+By shitcoiners for shitcoiners.

 <!--
 Here's a small demo app called [Shitcoin Swap](https://www.shitcoinsociety.com) - an open source alternative to Binance, Coinbase, etc. Currently in development.
 You can even become a shareholder by purchasing some [Revenue Share Tokens](https://www.shitcoinswap.com/$rst).-->